coronel08/my-notes/notes/docs/javascript.md

 #### This
 Use the keyword this to access other properties on the same object.
+Can be used with call and apply to access parent object.

 If inheritting this, it could refer to the window. **This keyword acts different in arrow functions**
 <br><br>